disk91/yadom-BRKABZ01-murata/README.md

 ## Use the demo code
 In the Release directory you have a **.hex** file with a compiled version of the firmware.
 You can directly upload it following the procedure over DFU detailed in the blog post.

-you can take a look to the demo video:
+You can take a look to the demo video:

 [![Alt text](https://img.youtube.com/vi/Jn5eIoJ9oiM/0.jpg)](https://www.youtube.com/watch?v=Jn5eIoJ9oiM)